 Recipe Tips

 - Crisp or Chewy Cookies.
-You can easily adjust the cookie time depending on the texture you prefer for your cookies.
 Cook for a shorter amount of time for a chewier cookie or longer if you prefer them more crisp.

 - Chill the Cookie Dough.
-This step is crucial to allow the butter in the cookies to solidify.
+This helps the butter solidify.
 This keeps the cookies from spreading too much in the oven.

 - Sprinkle Salt While Cookies are Warm.
 The cookies will be slightly soft so the salt will adhere a bit better.

-It all starts with making sure you evenly divide up the dough so use a measuring spoon or cookie scoop for the best results.
-Also, make sure to roll your cookies into smooth round balls and leave plenty of space between them on the baking sheet.
-Just before baking, press 3-4 chips on the top of each ball so that when they are baked you have visible chocolate chips on the top of each cookie.
+Just before baking, press 3-4 extra chocolate chips on the top of each cookie ball so that when they are baked you have visible chocolate chips on the top of each cookie boos.

 More Chocolate Chip Cookie Recipes